-If you wish to use more than one of these location types, you must create a separate column in the feed for each type.
+If you want to use both location types, you must create a separate column in the feed for each type.

-Use standard geo-targeting for feeds that contain many different location values within one cell or feeds that will be updated frequently.
+You can use standard geo-targeting for feeds that contain many different location values within one cell.

 - Start with a feed template Refer this sample feed as a starting point.